ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

     encountered this, then don't fret!
 In Python, this may be as simple as learning a new library.
 HTTP is a standard that allows computers to talk to one another.
-Allowing your ML application to receive HTTP requests means that you're setting-up a "the language" between your app and other users, so that they know how to talk (give/receive data) to your model.
+Allowing your ML application to receive HTTP requests means that you're setting-up the "language" between your app and other users, so that they know how to talk (give/receive data) to your model.
 3. **"...can optionally be deployed..."**: this means that you allow your application to be accessible outside your own computer!
 If the previous